edgardovbak/tetris/README.md

 ## Its just a first test in game development logic

 ## Using
-  Download the repositori, extract the files.
+  Download the repository, extract the files.
-  In folder with game run
+  Open command line, go to the folder with the game and run

     ```
     npm install